-4. Navigate to the folder you want, enter a suitable file name, and click Export.
+4. Enter a suitable file name, and click Export.

 Habit #3: Check those keywords

-Whatever software you use, check your keywords after you finish to make sure everything worked.
+Whatever software you use, check your keywords in the PDF after you finish to make sure everything worked.

 You can see—but not change—the keywords and other metadata in any PDF.
 What you see depends on the software you use.

 Here’s what you see with Adobe Acrobat Pro from my infographic on white papers.

 Here’s how to check for metadata in a PDF.

 Open the PDF, select File > Properties, and click the Description tab.
 You can see the existing title, author, subject, and keywords (if any).